 7. Relax!
 Your nervousness will come through in your family photo, so make sure you are all calm and cool during your session.
 You can give an authentic smile when you are happy and relaxed in front of the camera.
 Shake out your anxiety, have fun, and give the camera the expressions that are unique to your family and shows your family connections.

 All tipped out?
 Well, we’re not done yet.

-Get your Christmas cards taken care of in minutes — yes, really.
+Yes, really.
 You can customize (with your amazing new family photos) your very own Christmas cards in minutes and Postable will print, address and mail them all out for you.
 You can spend your precious holiday time doing the things you actually want to — like eating all those cookies you decorated.
 And if you’re one of those think-ahead-of-time folks and got your family photos taken care of well ahead of time, you can even schedule your Christmas cards right now.